4renginy/Module5-PyBer_Analysis_Matplotlib/README.md

 # PyBer Analysis
 ## Project Purpose

 Pyber is multi million dollar python based ride-sharing app company.
-The company wants us to do some explatory analysis on their data collections as csv files.
-We were given city_data and ride_data containing information cities, type of cities, dates, fares and drivers counts.
-Dates wil will run is between Jan 2019 and April 2019.Creating those visualizations of rideshare data for PyBer will help managment <br>
+The company wants us to do some explatory analysis for their data collections.
+We were given city_data.csv and ride_data.csv files containing information of cities, types of cities, dates, fares and driver counts.
+We will work with data and create different kinds of graphs for the data.Creating those visualizations will help managment <br>
 <br>
 	*to absorb info more quickly,<br>
 	*to detect patterns, trends, correlations and outliers<br>